 WHY WE LIKE IT: This bed liner kit lets you apply a tough, all weather polyurethane coating to just about any surface, including metal, wood and concrete.
 It produces a coat up to 5 times thicker than other roll-on bedliners and dries with a non-slip, textured finish.

 This Herculiner bed liner kit is designed to cover the area of a roughly 6 foot pickup truck bed.
-It boasts a thickness up to five times greater than other DIY roll on bedliners, and gives a black, textured anti skid finish.
+It boasts a thickness up to five times greater than other DIY roll on bedliners, and gives a black, textured anti-skid finish.
 Made of polyurethane, it resists moisture and UV light, protecting metal areas from rust and corrosion.
 It resists oil and gasoline as well.
+If you are interested in protecting your steering wheel, take a look at our best steering wheel cover review.

 While it doesn’t come in a different roll on bedliner colors, this heavy-duty surface sealant provides long-lasting protection and bonds to a wide variety of materials, including metal, concrete, and even wood, so you can use it to coat trailers, carts, and cargo van floors.
 Thorough prep is the key to a smooth installation process with this one, and the setting time can be as long as 12 hours.
 For another way to keep your truck bed safe, take a look at some of the best truck bed liner mats.